 There are a couple of things I don’t like about this Monaco though:

 - ‘ONE of 169’ is engraved on the case-back instead of a specific number;

 - The pushers are not circular like the original;

-The calibre 11 movement comprises of 59 jewels & beats at the frequency of 4Hz (28’000 A/h) allowing for a decent standard of 40 hour power reserve.
+The Calibre 11 movement comprises of 59 jewels, beats at the frequency of 4Hz (28’000 A/h), and boasts of an average 40-hour power reserve.

-The TAG Heuer Monaco 1969-1979 Limited Edition is a beautiful looking sports watch.
-It’s got a relatively unique style of dial display (green Côtes de Genève) that is retro in mood and gives out very strong 1970s vibe.
-It is classically built in the now iconic Monaco architectural code.
+The TAG Heuer Monaco Limited Edition 1969-1979 is a beautiful looking sports watch.
+It’s got a relatively unique style of dial display (green Côtes de Genève) that is retro in mood and gives out a very strong 1970s vibe.
+It is classically built in the now-iconic Monaco architectural code.

-The size of 39x39mm might come off as bit big especially for anyone under 16.5cm wrist size, but I would recommend first trying out any Monaco watch in person before saying no to it.
+The size of 39x39mm might come off as a bit big especially for anyone under 16.5cm wrist size, but I would recommend first trying out any Monaco watch in person before saying no to it.
 The steel casing makes this a much more affordable watch though the limited edition part makes it hard to get.
-It would pair well with just jeans and t-shirt or will feel at home even at the races.
+It pairs well with just jeans and a t-shirt, and also feels at home even at the races.

 It’s a multi-purpose watch and hence features on our Fusion Friday list.